Covid-19 vaccine: Oxford, AstraZeneca final-stage trial data shows 70% efficacy of shot

 - Coronavirus: AstraZeneca-Oxford vaccine’s manufacturing error casts doubts on results

-Pollard also conceded the different results from the two dosage regimens complicated matters.
+Pollard also conceded that the different results from the two dosage regimens had complicated matters.

-“The regulators will decide exactly what their label should say,” he said, when asked whether regulators might approve the two full shots regiment first, and then potentially the half, then full, shot regiment when more data is in, according to Reuters.
+“The regulators will decide exactly what their label should say,” he said, when asked whether regulators might approve the two full shots regimen first, and then potentially the half, then full shot regimen when more data is in, according to Reuters.

-Moreover, the half-dose group of the Oxford vaccine didn’t include anyone over 55, and among others in the study, only about 12% were in that age group.
-Older people also enrolled later, so there hasn’t been enough time to see whether they develop infections at a lower rate than those not given the vaccine.
+Moreover, the half-dose group of the Oxford vaccine did not include anyone over 55, and among others in the study, only about 12% were in that age group.
+Older people also enrolled later, so there has not been enough time to see whether they develop infections at a lower rate than those not given the vaccine.

 This means that while the trial results found that the vaccine was safe and effective, more analysis will be needed to see how well it works in people over 55, who are particularly susceptible to Covid-19.